patrickcfwhite/project-3/README.md

           }
     ```

-3. The navigation bar and a number of other components also renders different information for authorised and unauthorised users.
+3. The navigation bar and a number of other components also render different information for authorised and unauthorised users.
 For this component, the final link displays a logout rather than login for authorised users using a ternary operator on if a token is found in local storage:

     ```js
               {!auth.isLoggedIn() ?